spring-epfl/iccwd/README.md

 We provide the code to download images of ICCWD and evaluate three different minor detection methods on it.

+The code can be run on a commodity laptop and does not require specific compute, as it queries external APIs.

 ## Dataset download

 Download the dataset from this [link](https://huggingface.co/datasets/amcretu/iccwd).